-"International Covenant on Civil and Political Rights" means the International Covenant on Civil and Political Rights adopted by Resolution

-2200A (XXI) of the General Assembly of the United Nations on 16 December 1966
+"International Covenant on Civil and Political Rights" means the International Covenant on Civil and Political Rights adopted by Resolution 2200A (XXI) of the General Assembly of the United Nations on 16 December

-- E33 Power pursuant to subs.
+- E35 Power pursuant to subs.
+(1) exercised (3.07.2024) by International Protection Act 2015 (Safe Countries of Origin) (Amendment) (No. 2) Order 2024 (S.I.
+No. 327 of 2024), in effect as per art. - E36 Power pursuant to subs.
 (1) exercised (31.01.2024) by International Protection Act 2015 (Safe Countries of Origin) (Amendment) Order 2024 (S.I.
 No. 32 of 2024), in effect as per art.
-1(2). - E34 Power pursuant to subs.
+1(2). - E37 Power pursuant to subs.
 (1) exercised (16.04.2018) by International Protection Act 2015 (Safe Countries of Origin) Order 2018 (S.I.
 No. 121 of 2018), in effect as per art.
 1(2).

-F20 Designation of safe third countries
+F32[Designation of safe third countries

-- 72A.
-(1) The Minister may by order designate a country as a safe third country. - (2) The Minister may make an order under subsection (1) only if he or she is satisfied that a person seeking to be recognised in the country concerned as a refugee will be treated in accordance with the following principles in that country- - (a) life and liberty are not threatened on account of race, religion, nationality, membership of a particular social group or political opinion, - (b) the principle of non-refoulement in accordance with the Geneva Convention is respected, - (c) the prohibition of removal, in violation of the right to freedom from torture and cruel, inhuman or degrading treatment, as required by international law, is respected, and - (d) the possibility exists to request refugee status and, if found to be a refugee, to receive protection in accordance with the Geneva Convention. - (3) The Minister shall base his or her assessment referred to in subsection (2) on a range of sources of information, including in particular information from- - (a) other Member States of the European Union, - (b) the European Asylum Support Office, - (c) the High Commissioner, - (d) the Council of Europe, and - (e) such other international organisations as the Minister considers appropriate. - (4) The Minister shall, in accordance with subsections (2) and (3) and on a regular basis, review the situation in a country designated under subsection (1). - (5) The Minister shall notify the European Commission of the making, amendment or revocation of an order under subsection (1). - (6) In this section-
+- (1) The Minister may by order designate a country as a safe third country.
+72A. - (2) The Minister may make an order under subsection (1) only if he or she is satisfied that a person seeking to be recognised in the country concerned as a refugee will be treated in accordance with the following principles in that country- - (a) life and liberty are not threatened on account of race, religion, nationality, membership of a particular social group or political opinion, - F33[(aa) there is no risk that a person would be subjected to the death penalty, torture or inhuman or degrading treatment or punishment, or a serious and individual threat to his or her life or person by reason of indiscriminate violence in situations of international or internal armed conflict,]

+- (b) the principle of non-refoulement in accordance with the Geneva Convention is respected, - (c) the prohibition of removal, in violation of the right to freedom from torture and cruel, inhuman or degrading treatment, as required by international law, is respected, and - (d) the possibility exists to request refugee status and, if found to be a refugee, to receive protection in accordance with the Geneva Convention. - (3) The Minister shall base his or her assessment referred to in subsection (2) on a range of sources of information, including in particular information from- - (a) other Member States of the European Union, - (b) the European Asylum Support Office, - (c) the High Commissioner, - (d) the Council of Europe, and - (e) such other international organisations as the Minister considers appropriate. - (4) The Minister shall, in accordance with subsections (2) and (3) and on a regular basis, review the situation in a country designated under subsection (1). - (5) The Minister shall notify the European Commission of the making, amendment or revocation of an order under subsection (1). - (6) In this section-